Lebanon women's national under-20 football team: Early history (2014–2019)

+West Asian success (2019–present)

-The U18/19's first success came in 2019, in the second edition of the WAFF U-18 Championship in Bahrain.
+The team's first success came in 2019, in the second edition of the WAFF U-18 Championship in Bahrain.
 After winning all three games in the group stage, Lebanon advanced the semi-finals, where they defeated Palestine 4–2 to reach the final against hosts Bahrain.
 Lebanon won 3–0 and were crowned champions for the first time.
 Three years later, in 2022, Lebanon won their second-consecutive WAFF Championship title on home soil after beating Syria 5–1 in the final.